mcavallo-git/Coding/pinouts/pinout - pc-lighting-and-fan-headers.lian-li-sl-inf.7-pin.md

 ## Lian Li UNI Fan SL-INF (7-Pin Header)

-* Along with the below pinout diagram, splicing instructions, and testing notes, I have also created a [visual pinout diagram for future reference](https://raw.githubusercontent.com/mcavallo-git/Coding/main/pinouts/pinout%20-%20pc-lighting-and-fan-headers.lian-li-sl-inf.7-pin.jpg)
-   * The below ascii art pinout diagram exists to avoid a dependency on the above visual image going missing, getting renamed, etc. (and ending up as a dead link)

-&#x200B;
+* This document exists for myself and others' future reference on how to directly connect Lian Li's SL-INF (infinity mirror) fans to separate, user selected `ARGB` & `PWM` sources.
+This is done to avoid requiring the use of Lian Li's included SL-INF controller, which resets every time the PC is restarted, and only works as-configured again once the connected PC is booted up, logged in, and has the Lian Li proprietary L-Connect software running (for more on this, see section `Testing & Verification` at the bottom of this document)

 ## Pinout Diagram

-* The following diagram below depicts a Lian Li UNI Fan SL-INF 7-pin male connector
+* The following diagram depicts a Lian Li UNI Fan SL-INF 7-pin male connector
   * The view is looking "down" on the male connector, which has its clip facing "up" towards the perspective of the viewer

                 1     2     3     4     5     6     7